bridgecrew-perf6/Prefect-CDK-Deployment/README.md

 The repository explains how to deploy a complete Prefect Orchestration layer using ECS Fargate.

+Starting with ECS Cluster setup and architecuture.
+Cluster type Fargate is used for this project.
+The architecture consists of one VPC consisting of 2 public subsnets spread across two availiablity zones.
+These public subnets are connected through an application load balancer and can access internet through NAT gateway.
+Each of the public subnets are running one Fargate container as a service all times.

 The app deploys prefect flow scrapper that scraps top gainers cryptocurrency from coin marketcap.
 The flow has three components:
   1. Extract task: Here the requests and beautifulSoup libraries are used to scrap relevant data from webpage.
   2. Transform task: This tasks transforms currency unit from USD to AUD